ahbarnett/perifmms/README.md

 ### References

-The scheme is a distillation of ideas from the following sequence of papers (in reverse chronologocal order):
+The scheme is a distillation of ideas from the following sequence of papers (in reverse chronological order):

 A unified integral equation scheme for doubly-periodic Laplace and Stokes boundary value problems in two dimensions, A. H. Barnett, G. Marple, S. Veerapaneni, and L. Zhao, submitted, Comm.
 Pure Appl.
 Math., 29 pages (2016). https://arxiv.org/abs/1611.08038